-The purpose of this plan is to provide guidelines and procedures for implementing the Occupational Safety and Health Program for the employees of the Town of Signal Mountain.
+The purpose of this plan is to provide guidelines and procedures for implementing the Occupational Safety and Health Program Plan (hereafter referred to as Program Plan) for the employees of the Town of Signal Mountain.

 This plan is applicable to all employees, part-time or full-time, seasonal or permanent.